 If salvation is through believing, how does one ‘believe again’?
 No one who has had Christ revealed to his soul could ever ‘believe again’.
 Interestingly, some cults who teach baptismal regeneration and conditional salvation do not insist on rebaptism once a ‘backslider’ has been ‘restored’.
-In other words, baptism is essential for salvation first time around, but not the second time — repentance is all that is needed!
+In other words, baptism is essential for salvation first time around, but not the second time!

 iv) Where in scripture is there an example of a true believer losing his salvation and then being saved again?